The Rise of AI Agents: From Chatbots to Autonomous Employees

 Output a summary with severity ratings for each finding.

 Step 2: Create more specialists.
-Add a testing agent, a documentation agent, a migration agent - whatever your project needs:
+A testing agent, a documentation agent, a migration agent - whatever your project needs:

 ---